Chapter 3. Security Perimeter and Trust Boundaries¶

 - can build long chains of actions;

-- may look "smart" even when it has already crossed safe boundaries.
+- may still look reasonable even when it has already crossed safe boundaries.

-That is why an agent security perimeter cannot be reduced to one guardrail or one ingress filter.
-You need a series of control points.
+That is why the perimeter cannot be reduced to one guardrail or one ingress filter.
+You need a sequence of control points.

-- What is the agent allowed to see at all?
+- What is the agent allowed to see?

 - What is the agent allowed to decide on its own?